rachit95arora/cppgo/README.md

 subsystem.
 It is designed this way, among other reasons, to allow for efficient routine execution.
 A machine that is about to execute a blocking network
 or system call, yields its processor (LRQ) for other machines to execute from, so a blocking kernel thread only really blocks the routine requesting it.
 Lastly not all IO needs to be blocking in Go, and for IO that can be asynchronous (like some network calls or channel read/writes), Go runtime is very
 efficient as it swaps out a waiting routine into the local wait queue, while executing the next runnable routine.
-Therefore a channel read and write which
+Therefore a channel read and write
-call which really are blocking for the user, do not actually waste much CPU time as they are swapped intelligently.
-Infact a seemingly blocking read, followed by a blocking write on a single kernel thread would succeed due to goroutine scheduling.
+which really are blocking for the user, do not actually waste much CPU time as they are swapped intelligently.
+Infact a seemingly blocking read, followed
+by a blocking write on a single kernel thread would succeed due to goroutine scheduling.

 Goroutines, Channels, Select and other paradigms in Golang together create a very simple yet powerful and fast way to write concurrent efficient code.